 by Jim Gearhart, BA, Member of the Board of Directors for Quorum Review IRB

-Jim Gearhart is a member of the PRIM&R Blog Squad for the 2014 Advancing Ethical Research (AER) Conference.
-The PRIM&R Blog Squad is composed of PRIM&R members who have blogged here, on Ampersand, about the conference to give our readers an inside peek of what happened December 4-7 in Baltimore, MD, and how they have used what they’ve learned there since they returned home.
+PRIM&R is pleased to introduce Jim Gearhart, BA, a member of the PRIM&R Blog Squad at the 2014 Advancing Ethical Research (AER) Conference.
+The PRIM&R Blog Squad is composed of PRIM&R members who will blog here, on Ampersand, about the conference to give our readers an inside peek of what’s happening December 4-7 in Baltimore, MD.